SimmonsRitchie/boilerplate_python_data/README.md

-### Boilerplate python project - data analysis/scraping
+### Boilerplate Python Project: data analysis and web scraping

-This is a simple boilerplate python project for data analysis or scraping.

-It includes logging, pipenv and pandas.
+This is a boilerplate python project for data analysis or scraping.
+It includes pipenv and pandas and support for logging.

 #### Install